liferay/liferay-docs/devGuide/en/chapters/07-ext-plugins.markdown

 ## Developing an Ext Plugin

-Because an Ext plugin changes the Liferay web applicaiton itself when deployed, it's not a separate compnent that can be easily removed at any time.
-For this reason, Ext plugin development is differently than for other plugin types.
-It's important to remmebr that once an Ext plugin is deployed, some of its files are *copied* inside the Liferay installation; the only way to remove its changes is by *redeploying* an unmodified Liferay application.
+Because an Ext plugin changes the Liferay web applicaiton itself when deployed, it's not a separate component that can be easily removed at any time.
+For this reason, Ext plugin development is done differently than for other plugin types.
+It's important to remember that once an Ext plugin is deployed, some of its files are *copied* inside the Liferay installation; the only way to remove its changes is by *redeploying* an unmodified Liferay application.

 The Plugins SDK let's you deploy and redeploy Ext plugins during your development phase.
 Redeployment involves *cleaning* (i.e. removing) your